 2. Air-Cooled Systems

-Air-cooled systems are often used in smaller injection molding operations or in applications where water is not readily available.
+Air-cooled systems offer an attractive alternative in injection molding operations where water is not available.

 3. Oil-Cooled Systems